-- (1) that a special parole term will be added to any prison sentence he receives; - (2) the minimum length of the special parole term that must be imposed and the absence of a statutory maximum: - (3) that special parole is entirely different from-and in addition to-ordinary parole; and - (4) that if the special parole is violated, the defendant can be returned to prison for the remainder of his sentence and the full length of his special parole term that many aspects of traditional parole need not be communicated to the defendant by the trial judge under the umbrella of Rule 11.
-For example, a defendant need not be advised of all conceivable consequences such as when he may be considered for parole or that, if he violates his parole, he will again be imprisoned.
+- (1) that a special parole term will be added to any prison sentence he receives; - (2) the minimum length of the special parole term that must be imposed and the absence of a statutory maximum; - (3) that special parole is entirely different from-and in addition to-ordinary parole; and (4) that if the special parole is violated, the de- - (4) that if the special parole is violated, the defendant can be returned to prison for the remainder of his sentence and the full length of his special parole term.

 The amendment should not be read as meaning that a failure to comply with this particular requirement will inevitably entitle the defendant to relief.
 See United States v.
 Timmreck, supra.
-Likewise, the amendment makes no change in the existing law to the effect between the introductory language of subdivision (c), which contemplates the advice being given "[b]efore accepting a plea of guilty or nolo contendere," and thus presumably after the plea has been tendered, and the "if he pleads" language of subdivision (c)(4) which suggests the plea has not been tendered.
+Likewise, the amendment makes no change in the existing law to the effect that many aspects of traditional parole need not be communicated to the defendant by the trial judge under the umbrella of Rule 11.
+For example, a defendant need not be advised of all conceivable consequences such as when he may be considered for parole or that, if he violates his parole, he will again be imprisoned.